Julia Ditto Young: Career

 After completing a thorough educational course, she married Robert D. Young, December 30, 1876.
 Mr. Young was a cashier of the Erie County Savings Bank.
 Two sons were born to them.
 The elder, Sydney, was born October 22, 1877, and died March 28, 1882; the younger was named Lawrence.

 Her first appearance in print was in the Buffalo Evening Post, of September 13, 1871, the opening words of the story, "Shriek upon shriek rent the air, mingled with yells," being startling enough to attract the attention of editor and reader.
-Shortly afterwards, the Buffalo Express printed an article from her on Fort Erie, its jaunty inaccuracies calling forth from several villagers indignant responses.
+Shortly afterward, the Buffalo Express printed an article from her on Fort Erie, its jaunty inaccuracies calling forth from several villagers indignant responses.
 A little later, the first money she earned by writing came to her for US$10 from Peterson's Magazine.
 She continued to write for Peterson's, and for several years wrote a great deal for Frank Leslie's publications.
 Many of her works were short stories.
 Young also won praise with her poetry and made some translations of French and German poems into English verse.
 In November, 1889, she published a successful novel, Adrift: A Story of Niagara, the plot of which was laid in the neighborhood of Niagara Falls.